North Victoria

 North Victoria was a provincial electoral district in British Columbia, Canada.
 It was created from a partition of the old Victoria riding, one of the province's first twelve, and first appeared on the hustings in 1894 as part of a redistribution of the old Victoria riding, along with South Victoria.
-For other Victoria-area ridings please see Victoria (electoral districts).
+For other Victoria-area ridings please see List of electoral districts in Greater Victoria.

 Electoral history

 Note: winners of each election are in bold.